 I still remember the first time I tried cashew butter.
 I was living in New York City at the time, about a hundred years ago.
 Kidding, more like 14.
 Damn it, that’s still a long time ago.
 Anyway, cashew butter…oh my god.
 Seriously one of the best things I’ve ever tasted.

 Now if you haven’t read my bio; I’m Romanian.
 While growing up in Europe, like every other child, I had a thing for American TV shows.
 And one thing that fascinated me, was the mention of peanut butter.
 I distinctly recall Theo Huxtable making a pb&j sandwich and having no idea what the brownish stuff was.
 It blew my mind.
 What was that???
 Why is it called butter?
 Does it taste like butter?
 It was a mystery food.
-Then I arrived to the US and was finally introduced to the elusive spread.
+Then I arrived in the US and was finally introduced to the elusive spread.

 But then came the memorable day of trying cashew butter.
 The clouds parted, a single ray of sunshine shone down and glistened off the metal spoon.
-And for a mere moment everything stopped.
+And for a mere moment, everything stopped.
 Thump, thump, thump…cashew butterrrrrr.

-Okay I’m going overboard here.
+Okay, I’m going overboard here.
 But, yeah, I really like cashew butter.

-So naturally what do you use to create a paleo caramel-y fudge that’s not caramel or fudge?
+So naturally, what do you use to create a paleo caramel-y fudge that’s not caramel or fudge?
 Cashew butter!
 Indeed.
 This recipe is easy to make but awfully addicting.
 And while we’re in the fall season, I decided to play around with some fall flavor and add a little pumpkin spice to it for a little something special.

-Tips for making paleo pumpkin fudge
+Tips for making vegan pumpkin fudge

 When a recipe requires just 5 ingredients, there are a few things to keep in mind when making this quick and easy vegan, paleo pumpkin fudge.